singh-man/books/crackingTheCoding/16_moderate.md

 52      return first;
 53  }
 ```
-The Cheek function is essentially  operating as an iterator.
+The Check function is essentially  operating as an iterator.

 *Iterator*